That's how much money the average millennial in Germany has - Breaking Latest News

 property

-The value of self-use home ownership of millennials is a median of 309,800 euros.
-However, the median millennial also has a mortgage loan of 210,300 euros.
+The value of self-use home ownership of millennials if they own real estate is a median of 309,800 euros.
+However, a median millennial then also has a mortgage loan of 210,300 euros.

 Vehicles and valuable real estate